About the Award

 A woman or non-binary person in an early stage of their career (within seven years of appointment to an independent position at the nomination deadline) who is making exceptional scientific contributions to cell biology, is developing a strong independent research program and exhibits the potential for continuing at a high level of scientific endeavor and leadership.

-The winner receives a plaque, $1,000, meeting registration, and gives a Minisymposium talk at Cell Bio 2022.
+The winner receives a plaque, complimentary meeting registration and abstract submission, a $1,000 stipend, and gives a Minisymposium talk at Cell Bio 20232.